victormbogu1/On-Premises-AD-Setup/README.md

   + [Windows Sever 2019](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)
 ## Program walk-through

-As previously mentioned, I will be using the Active Directory domain called DC, which contains 1000 users and will be synced to the Azure cloud.
-This AD has already been installed and the server promoted, as shown below.
-The domain name associated with the on-premises AD is mydomain.com, which will be used for identifying users during synchronization with Azure.
-Note that this is not a verified domain; it is only being used for testing purposes.
-In a real company, a verified domain would be used, typically a specific domain designated for company activities.
+As mentioned earlier, I will be using the Active Directory domain named DC, which contains 1000 users and will be synced to the Azure cloud.
+This AD has already been installed, and the server has been promoted, as shown below.
+The domain name associated with the on-premises AD is mydomain.com, which will be used to identify users during synchronization with Azure.
+Please note that this is not a verified domain; it is only being used for testing purposes.
+In a real company, a verified domain, typically one designated for company activities, would be used

 [![Screenshot-2024-07-06-155528.png](https://i.postimg.cc/GtTH3kPR/Screenshot-2024-07-06-155528.png)](https://postimg.cc/T5GRC5HN)

-I'll be using a created user which will an administrator who is assume to be in charge of this task as showned below
+I will be using a previously created user admin that I set up earlier

 [![Screenshot-2024-07-06-145924.png](https://i.postimg.cc/GhynKMhr/Screenshot-2024-07-06-145924.png)](https://postimg.cc/dLwftjyS)

-Next I'm going to go ahead and download AD Connect but first I need to install another seperate domain server that is designed for syncing process because you don't want to use active directory (DC) for syncing because it is always a busy server. so I go ahead and install a new server and call it Adsync. this process won't be showned here because is the same process of installation for the DC although the Active direcory wasn't configure on this server because it is mainly syncing process.
+Next, I will download AD Connect, but first, I need to install a separate domain server designed specifically for the syncing process.
+This is because you don't want to use the Active Directory (DC) server for syncing, as it is always a busy server.
+I will install a new server and name it Adsync.
+This installation process won't be shown here because it is the same as the DC installation, although Active Directory wasn't configured on this server since it is intended mainly for syncing.

-After the installation i have to give it an ineternet access and this will be using the Adapter 2 internal network access from the DC domain server which was previously configured in the Active directory project which i did when creating the bulk users because I want to connect this adsync to this specific domain controller this adsync server will be using an internal ip address 172.16.0.101 automatically given by the DHCP server which it's been lease by the dhcp server i previously configured.
+After the installation, I need to give it internet access using Adapter 2, which provides internal network access from the DC domain server.
+This was previously configured in the Active Directory project when I created the bulk users.
+The Adsync server will connect to this specific domain controller and will be assigned an internal IP address of 172.16.0.101, automatically provided by the DHCP server I previously configured

 [![Screenshot-2024-07-11-175128.png](https://i.postimg.cc/NGHGgkmL/Screenshot-2024-07-11-175128.png)](https://postimg.cc/3W3Q1pLH)